NCAlgebra/NC/DOCUMENTATION/README.md

 #### NCPTermsToNC

-`NCPTermsToNC` gives a nc expression corresponding to terms produced by `NCPTermsOfDegree` or `NCTermsOfTotalDegree`.
+`NCPTermsToNC` gives a nc expression corresponding to terms produced by `NCPTermsOfDegree` or `NCPTermsOfTotalDegree`.

 For example: